Hopes of return muted in devastated Syrian Kurdish town

 "Coming back to Kobani will be even more difficult than leaving it," said one fighter from the Kurdish People's Protection Units (YPG), clutching a machinegun and standing in front of the ruins of a building.

 "This city needs to be rebuilt from scratch.
-Everything is destroyed," he said, pointing to a pile of debris as tall as the single-story building next to it.
+Everything is destroyed," he said, pointing to a pile of debris as tall as the single-storey building next to it.

 Kobani, nestled in hills and separated from Turkey by little more than a disused railway line, became a focal point for the international struggle against Islamic State, partly because of the heavy weaponry and number of fighters that the ultra-hardline Islamist group poured into the battle.